-The Bachelor of Science (Geoinformatics) degree is recognised by Malaysian Qualification Agency (MQA) with MQR reference No.10755.
+The Bachelor of Science (Geoinformatics) with Honours is recognised by Malaysian Qualification Agency (MQA) with MQR reference No.10755.

-http://www2.mqa.gov.my/mqr/english/epaparIPTA print.cfm?ldAkrKP=10755
+http://www2.mqa.gov.my/mqr/english/epaparIPTA\print.cfm?IdAkrKP=10755

 Graduates of the programme may work as GIS professionals at various government and private organizations.
 Among the posts that can be held are: